 - 2. Visually inspect the fluid level. - 3.
-If necessary, add brake fluid until the level reaches MAX.
+If necessary, add brake fluid from a clean un-opened container until the level reaches MAX.
 Do not fill above this line. - 4.
-Use only a DOT 3 brake fluid certified to meet Ford specifications.
+Use only brake fluids certified to meet Ford specifications.
 Refer to Lubricant specifications in the Capacities and specifications chapter.

-Brake fluid is toxic.
+DOT 3 fluid is recommended.
+However, if DOT 3 is not available, DOT 4 fluid can be used.

-If you use a brake fluid that is not DOT 3, you will cause permanent damage to your brakes.
+If you use DOT 5 or any other brake fluid that is not DOT 3 or DOT 4, you will cause permanent damage to your brakes.

-Do not let the reservoir for the master cylinder run dry.
-This may cause the brakes to fail.
+Do not let the reservoir for the master cylinder run dry, this may cause the brakes to fail.

-WINDSHIELD WASHER FLUID
+WINDSHIELD WASHER FLUID (\\)